mmcachran/WP-Easter-Egg/README.md

 == Description ==

+Currently includes options for:
+* Cornify (cornify.com)
+* Raptorize (zurb.com/playground/jquery-raptorize)
+* Rotate the user's screen
-Currently includes options for Cornify JS, Raptorize JS, rotating the user's screen, moving an image across the user's screen, and firing user defined JS.
+* Move an image across the user's screen
+* Fire user defined JS

+The filter settings can be configured in the plugin's settings and will either be inclusive or exclusive.
+If the filter is exclusive, the easter egg will not available on posts where the "Add to filter?" meta checkbox is checked.
+If the filter is inclusive, the easter egg will not available on posts where the "Add to filter?" meta checkbox is not checked.

 == Installation ==